When to see a dentist

 Be observant when brushing your teeth or flossing because if you recognize that your bleeding after taking care, especially if you’re brushing with a soft bristled toothbrush then this is a good indicator.
 Plaque build up along the gum line plays a major factor in bleeding gums.
 Organise a trip to your dentist in Melbourne CBD as this could prevent/eliminate gum disease and show you how to avoid this in the future.
 Mouth Sores generally heal in their own time and can take anywhere between a few days to a few weeks to heal but it is a good idea to have a dentist check it out so they can rule out infection or disease.
 They can appear on your tongue, gums, lips and on the inside of your cheeks.

 Have you had any previous procedures that were carried out by a dentist that are now causing you some trouble?
 If the answer is yes, there’s no better time to make an appointment with your dentist in order to eliminate the problem before it worsens.
 Complications such as chipped or cracked Teeth must be attended to quickly to avoid infection.
 Fillings that have exceeded their stay should be restored as soon as possible to avoid any bacteria growing in between the filling and the tooth.

 4. Very Important Medical Matters

-Diseases like diabetes, gum disease and eating disorders have an impact on our oral health and this occasionally includes the treatments used that may have an unfavourable effect on us.
+Diseases like diabetes, gum disease and eating disorders have an impact on our oral health and this occasionally includes the treatments used that may have an unfavorable effect on us.
 Countless medications have side effects such as dry mouth which can put your oral health at risk.
-It is so important to let your Dentist in Melbourne CBD know your diagnosis and any medications that have currently been prescribed to you.
+It is so important to let your Dentist know your diagnosis and any medications that have currently been prescribed to you.